absinthe0223/OMALab-Employee-Manual/README.md

 * [Supplemental Policies for Remote Employees and Contractors](/chapter1/supplemental-policies-for-remote-employees-and-contractors.md)
   * As a remote employee, or if you are working from home some of the time, this applies to you.
 Please review.
 * [Supplemental Policies for Bonus and Commissions](/chapter1/supplemental-policies-for-bonuses-commissions-and-other-performance-based-payments.md)
   * Getting a bonus or an MBO?
-Then, you should review this document.
+Then you should review this document.
 * [Disputes and Arbitration](/chapter1/disputes-and-arbitration.md)
   Most of this is covered in the Confidential information agreement.
 But, for the sake of completeness, we defined the terms of this again.